vmchale/jacinda/doc/guide.md

 ## Functor

-The map operator `"` is works on all functors, not just streams. `Stream`, `List`, and `Option` are instances.
+The map operator `"` works on all functors, not just streams. `Stream`, `List`, and `Option` are instances.

 ## IsPrintf